n1o/study_notes/_sources/notes/proximal_algorithms.md

 * $g_k^T = \nabla L(\theta_k)$
 * $\frac{1}{t_k}I \approx \nabla^2L(\theta_k)$ approximate the Hessian so we have first order method

-We can simplify by droping terms that do not depend on z and multiply by $t_k$.
+We can simplify by dropping terms that do not depend on z and multiply by $t_k$.
 The gradient is zero.

 $$
 \theta_{k+1} = \argmin_z [t_k R(z) + ||z - u_k||_2^2 ] = prox_{t_kR}(u_k) \\